-Spread trading allows you to put on a directional trade but with a little protection by limiting the risk.
-A spread position is entered by buying and selling equal number of options of the same class on the same underlying security but with different strike prices or expiration dates.
+Spread trading allows you to put on a directional trade with a lower risk.
+A spread position is entered by buying and selling an equal number of options of the same class on the same underlying security but with different strike prices or expiration dates.

 Here are a few tips for beginners looking trade spreads

 Do your research

 Small speculators don’t trade spreads frequently due to a greater complexity of analysis as it involves analysis of relative supply and demand of two contracts rather than just overall supply and demand.
 Despite this, you’ll be very interested in spreads as a small speculator because when traded properly spreads can improve your profit potential significantly with lower volatility.
 So, it is worth doing your research on the securities you are looking to trade for any earnings announcements or any other key economic data that could potentially affect your trade.
 Always be updated with the latest news as well as the charts- never rely on technical analysis alone, fundamentals can make or break.
 So it is wise to keep a track of annual meeting dates, quarterly reporting updates, analysts’ ratings, dividend dates etc.

 Beginners can opt to paper trade for a while before they invest with real money.
 This will help you to take a closer look at your strategy.
 Plan where you are going to put your stop loss and why, and plan where you intend to take a profit and why and see if your strategy gives the desired outcomes.